Infineon/micropython/README.md

 Getting started
 ---------------

-See the [online documentation](https://docs.micropython.org/) for the API reference and information about using MicroPython and information about how it is implemented.
+See the [online documentation (Infineon PSoC6 port ReadTheDocs fork)](https://ifx-micropython.readthedocs.io/en/latest/psoc6/quickref.html) for API references and information about using MicroPython and information about how it is implemented.

 We use [GitHub Discussions](https://github.com/micropython/micropython/discussions)